Will Shorrock: Walsall

 Shorrock made his first-team debut for Walsall as a 74th-minute substitute for Josh Ginnelly in a 2–1 victory over Sheffield United in an EFL Trophy group stage game at Bramall Lane on 4 October 2016.

 He was released by Walsall at the end of the 2017–18 season.

 Bromsgrove Sporting

 On 25 July 2018, Shorrock joined up with Southern League Division One Central side Bromsgrove Sporting for pre-season.
 It was confirmed on 15 August 2018, that following some impressive displays in a pre-season game against Alvechurch, capped by goals against Stourbridge and Evesham United, Shorrock had signed for the club on a one-year deal.

 Shorrock was named in the Bromsgrove Sporting retained list in preparation for the 2020–21 Southern League Premier Central season on 7 July 2020.

 Rushall Olympic

 On 3 June 2022, it was confirmed that Shorrock had signed for fellow Southern League Premier Central side Rushall Olympic for the 2022–23 season.
+The season ended in success for Shorrock and the Pics as they were promoted to the National League North for the first time in the club's history.

+Leamington

+In October 2023, Shorrock returned to the Southern League Premier Central with Leamington.